BASIC PHOTOCHEMISTRY

 Electronically Excited States

 The absorption of a UV or visible photon by a molecule produces an electronically excited state.
 The distribution of the electrons surrounding the nuclei change, as well as the forces between the atomic nuclei of a molecule.
 As a result, molecules in electronically excited states often have very different chemical and physical properties than their electronic ground states.
-For example, alpha-hydroxy naphthalene becomes a strong acid in its excited state.
-The ground state of alpha-hydroxy naphthalene has a pKa of 9.2, but this is reduced to 0.4 in the excited singlet state.
+For example, -hydroxy naphthalene becomes a strong acid in its excited state.
+The ground state of -hydroxy naphthalene has a pKa of 9.2, but this is reduced to 0.4 in the excited singlet state.
 Molecules such as this are known as photoacids.

 The Beer-Lambert Law